 Academic Aid Year

-- Students should contact both their academic advisor and financial aid advisor when considering dropping or withdrawing from courses and review the policy.
+- Students should contact both their academic adviser and financial aid adviser when considering dropping or withdrawing from courses and review the policy.

 - If students do not utilize iSIS to report private scholarships the very first time they accept/decline financial aid, they mush complete and submit the Private Scholarships Form to report outside funding and private scholarships (from sources other than K-State).